 - You can receive a variety of metrics (social shares, backlinks, user time on page, and more) to measure the quality of your website’s content

-- Connect your Google Analytics account to evaluate the content on your site with both SEMrush and GA user behavior data
+- Connect your Google Analytics and Google Search Console accounts to evaluate the content on your site with both SEMrush and GA user behavior data

 - Create and manage a content update workflow directly in the tool